 Moving beyond that to the acting - Peter Gallagher is fantastic!
 I really think he'd be a good actor to work w/ - someone that would be willing to help you be a better actor and you could learn a lot from.
 Morgan Freeman seemed miscast and fumbled w/ lines at times but in some ways I guess that worked for the character.
 Frances McDormand's portrayal of the country girl - reminded me of mix between the mother she played in Almost Famous and Miss Pettigrew in Miss Pettigrew Lives for a Day.
 I'm not sure that was totally right for the part as it lent to zero chemistry w/ Freeman and Gallagher.
 She tripped over some lines, too and had trouble w/ a set door that wouldn't close.
 I guess that's why they have previews!

-It was humbling to see these big stars having the same trouble I do on stage sometimes - it just goes to show that in someways live theater puts everyone on a more level playing field so to speak - everyone has to get it right the first time.
-There are no edits or multiple takes.
+It was humbling to see these big stars having the same trouble I do on stage sometimes - it just goes to show that in someways live theater puts everyone on a more level playing field so to

 The final moment of the show is either inspired by the Playbill cover or the cover was inspired by it - not sure.
 Cool how it tied together!